adrenalinehit/adrenalinehit.github.io/_posts/2022-09-28-behold-http-cats.markdown

 categories: swift swiftui xcodecloud xcode appstore ios app httpcodes
 ---

-A write up of getting an app into the App Store...
+A write up of getting an app into the App Store®...

 ## Why?

-So, if you're a keen reader of this blog, you'll not have failed to notice that I've been learning SwiftUI.
+So, if you're a keen reader of this blog, you'll not have failed to notice that I've been learning SwiftUI®.
 (If you're not a keen reader of this blog...where have you been?! ;-) )

 I'm fortunate to be part of the native app development teams at SkyBet.
 We're always looking to make our apps better and innovate in the latest technologies.
 As a leader I think it's important to "practice what you preach" and be at least familiar with the ecosystem in which you play a (small) part.